The

 First day cover for the first air mail on NAC's northern service to Westport |

 On the same day Commander Frank Molloy flew de Havilland 83 Fox Moth ZK-AGM Matuhi on the inaugural flight to the south from Hokitika to Haast where private mail bags were set down.
-His flight then continued to Okuru's Mussel Beach aerodrome where mails for Upper Okuru (private bags), Okuru and Jackson's Bay were set down.
+His flight then continued to Okuru's Mussel Point aerodrome where mails for Upper Okuru (private bags), Okuru and Jackson's Bay were set down.

 NAC based three aircraft in Hokitika for the West Coast services.
 All three were ex-Air Travel (NZ) aircraft, de Havilland 89A Dragon Rapide ZK-AHS and ZK-AGM which were used on the first day of operations as well as de Havilland DH83 Fox Moth ZK-AEK.